ibm-cloud-docs/databases-for-postgresql-gen2/howto-extensions.md

    ```
    {: pre}

-- For `pg_repack` to run reliably, your deployment should be on PostgreSQL 9.6 and above.
+- For `pg_repack` to run reliably, your deployment should be on the most recent version of PostgreSQL.
 - Any user can run `pg_repack`, but the command is only able to repack a table that they have permissions on.
 - `pg_repack` needs to take an exclusive lock on objects it is reorganizing at the end of the reorganization.
 If it can't get this lock after a certain period, it cancels all conflicting queries.
 If it can't do so, the reorg fails.
-By default, only the admin user on PostgreSQL 9.6 and greater is able to cancel conflicting queries.
-To expose the ability to cancel queries to other database users, grant the `pg_signal_backend` role [from the admin user](/docs/databases-for-postgresql?topic=databases-for-postgresql-user-management#the-admin-user).
+To expose the ability to cancel queries to other database users, grant the `pg_signal_backend` role [from the Manager user](/docs/databases-for-postgresql?topic=databases-for-postgresql-user-management#the-admin-user).

-### pgaudit
-{: #pgaudit}

-- `pgaudit` libraries are preloaded and do not require execution of `create extension pgaudit`.
-For more information, see [Logging with pgAudit](/docs/databases-for-postgresql?topic=databases-for-postgresql-pgaudit) to enable pgaudit logs.

-### pgvector
-{: #pgvector}

--  To add the `pgvector` extension to your deployment, use the `create extension vector` command.
--  Important: `pgvector` requires PostgreSQL version 15 or higher.

 ## Available extensions
 {: #available-extensions}

 See the following list of all available extensions.
-For a list of available extensions on your deployment, use `SELECT name FROM pg_available_extensions;` in `psql`.
+For the latest list of available extensions on your deployment, execute the query `SELECT name FROM pg_available_extensions;` in `psql`.

 ```sh
 ibmclouddb=> SELECT name FROM pg_available_extensions order by 1;